nguyenkhanhduong/health-app/README.md

 - `pnpm --filter react-app lint`: Lint code
 - `pnpm --filter react-app format`: Format code

+## UI Testing Guideline

+- **Always test the UI at a screen width of 1280px**.
+The design is optimized for this breakpoint.
+Ensure all layouts, spacing, and components look correct at 1280px width for best results.

 ## Coding Guidelines

 - Prefer small, stateless, testable components